 Ingredients For One Pot Cheesy Sausage and Rice Casserole

 - 3 tablespoons olive oil divided

-- 8 ounces smoked sausage cut into 2-inch lengths on the diagonal
+- 8 ounces smoked beef sausage cut into 2-inch lengths on the diagonal

-- 4 ounces hot Italian sausage casings removed
+- 4 ounces hot Italian pork or chicken sausage casings removed

 - 2 tablespoons unsalted butter